Eslam-Amin/SocialNetworkFrontEnd/README.md

 ## Future Work

 To enhance the project further, consider the following:

-- **Uploading Pictures:**
-  - Implement functionality to allow users to upload pictures with their posts.

 - **Real-time Chatting:**
   - Integrate real-time chat functionality using Socket.io.